risk-first/website/menagerie/Boundary-Risk.md

 Where boundaries

-Trying to create a complex, fractal surface.
+tbd Trying to create a complex, fractal surface.
 User requirements are fractal in nature.

 ### Object-Relational Mapping